New Town Retail Precinct Upgrade

 Project information and a survey has been mailed out to local residents, traders and property owners.
-An online survey will be available from late July on Your Say until mid-September, and community workshops will be held on 24 August 2017.
+An online survey is now available via Your Say until mid-September, and a community workshop will be held on 24 August 2017.
 Details for the community workshop are as follows:

 Directions and options: September – November

 In this stage project officers will work closely with a Project Action Team which will be comprised of community-based stakeholders from within the precinct and representatives of the New Town Community Association.